Collaborne/remirror-yjs-webrtc-demo/README.md

 #### WebRTC

-WebRTC enables real time communication between browsers directly, a signalling server is required to broker the initial peer-to-peer connections, but serves no other purpose.
-Furthermore public signalling servers are available, so you don't need to provide your own.
+[WebRTC](https://medium.com/@mindfiresolutions.usa/why-should-every-web-developer-need-to-know-about-webrtc-9d14a3ae513f) enables real time communication between browsers directly, a signalling server is required to broker the initial peer-to-peer connections, but serves no other purpose.

-## Approach
+## Outcomes

-### Setup
+### 1. How do you approach collaborative editing in a _serverless archiecture_?

+Earlier we stated a peer-to-peer approach is likely the best way to achieve collaboration without a centralised server.
+WebRTC provides this framework, it **does** require a centralised signalling server, but public servers are available, so we wouldn't need to provide our own.
+In addition signalling servers are only required to broker connections, not to mediate changes.

-Using the fantastic technologies above, it proved to be rather trivial to set up a basic collaborative editor.
+Using the fantastic technologies above, it proved to be rather trivial to set up a basic collaborative editor using WebRTC.
 Using Remirror's Yjs extension, and a [`y-webrtc` provider](https://github.com/yjs/y-webrtc), I had a working POC in just a few lines of code.

 <!-- prettier-ignore-start -->
 ```jsx